 Join KCTS 9 for a look at the ways that the plant-based movement is shaping how we view not only meat-eating but also vegetarian/veganism, specifically here in Washington State.
-Local chefs and restaurateurs will join Rachel Belle, host of the Your Last Meal podcast, for a look at where we’ve been, where we’re going and where you can get the best veggie burger in town.
+Local chefs and restaurateurs will join Rachel Belle, host of the Your Last Meal podcast, for a look at where we’ve been and where we’re going.

 Justin Kolbeck - Co-founder & CEO of Wildtype Foods

 Rachel Belle (host) is an award-winning news radio feature reporter, radio host, podcast host & producer, and food writer in Seattle, Washington.
 In 2018 she won a national Edward R Murrow award for feature reporting and her podcast Your Last Meal was nominated for a James Beard Award.
 Your Last Meal has a five-star rating on Apple Podcasts & has been iTunes #1 food podcast several times.
 For over a decade Rachel’s been a feature reporter at Seattle’s CBS affiliate KIRO Radio, the Pacific Northwest’s most listened to news radio station, where she also hosts the popular “Ring My Belle” segment on several talk shows.
 Her food writing has been published in publications including Lucky Peach, Eater, The Stranger, Seattle Weekly and she has appeared on The Cooking Channel, Discovery Investigates, Lifetime and PBS.